milahu/awesome-transpilers/README.md

 * [c2go](https://github.com/elliotchance/c2go) A tool for transpiling C to Go.
 * [Grumpy](https://github.com/google/grumpy) Grumpy is a Python to Go source code transcompiler and runtime.
-* [Godzilla](https://github.com/jingweno/godzilla) Godzilla is a ES2015 to Go source code transpiler and runtime.

 ### Java